 If you cancel your IELTS test registration within 14 days but more than three days before the test (Test day is not counted) you will receive a 50% refund of the total test fee.

-1.3 Before three days (excluding the test day) of the test:
+1.3 Within three days (excluding the test day) before the test:

-If you cancel your IELTS test registration three days before the test (Test day is not counted) you will not receive any refund.
+If you cancel your IELTS test registration three days before the test (test day is not counted) you will not receive a refund.